-'''

-VBoxManage setextradata "My VM" "VBoxInternal/TM/TSCTiedToExecution"
+VBoxManage setextradata "VM name" "VBoxInternal/TM/TSCTiedToExecution"

-'''

 Note that if you use the special TSC handling mode with a guest operating system which is very strict about the consistency of time sources you may get a warning or error message about the timing inconsistency.
 It may also cause clocks to become unreliable with some guest operating systems depending on they use the TSC.